Dear friends, this is the second part of our story about the intricacies of Artificial Intelligence and Neural Networks

 Neural Networks for facial features recognition

 After the network is trained to recognize faces, the workflow of the trained network could be described as following.
-At first, the image is processed with a face detector: an algorithm, which detects a rectangular patch of an image with a face.
+At first, the image is processed with a face detector: algorithms, which detect a rectangular patch of an image with a face.
 This patch is normalized in order to be easier processed with a network.
 After the normalization, the image of a face serves as an input to a deep neural network.
 The neural network builds a unique feature vector, which is then transferred to a database.
 The search engine compares it with all the feature vectors, stored in the database, and gives a result of a search as a number of names or profiles of users, with similar facial feature vectors with a number assigned to each of them.
 This number represents a degree of similarity of our feature vector with those found in a database.

-Accessing the accuracy of the algorithm performance
+Assessing the accuracy of the algorithm performance

-For each application, there is a set of metrics that can be used to access the performance of the system.
+For each application, there is a set of metrics that can be used to assess the performance of the system.
 Each metric would produce a score of the system, which can be compared to the score of the competitor system.

 In biometrics, there are two types of applications: verification and identification.
 Verification is the process of affirming that certain identity is correct by comparing the image (or another feature vector, e.g. fingerprint data) of identity with one or more previously saved templates.
 A synonym for verification is authentication.
 Identification is a process of determining the identity of an individual.
 A biometric sample is collected and compared to all the templates in a database.
 Identification is close-set if the person is assumed to exist in the database.
 Therefore, recognition is a generic term that could imply either or both verification and identification.